-- a) the areas where cross contamination of and incidental contact with in-process and finished products by inbound materials, raw materials, processing aides such as chemicals, additives, lubricants, packaging, pallets, containers, etc. can occur; - b) the routing of inbound materials, intermediate materials, finished products, goods and/ or cargo, personnel, etc.; - c) the areas and facilities for personnel use; and - d) other facilities such as quarantine area, receiving areas, sorting areas, sanitary facilities, pest control stations, waste disposal areas, lighting, etc.
+- a) the areas where cross contamination of and incidental contact with in-process and finished products by inbound materials, raw materials, processing aides such as chemicals, additives, lubricants, packaging, pallets, containers, etc. can occur; - b) the routing of inbound materials, intermediate materials, finished products and/or goods, personnel, etc. - c) the areas and facilities for personnel use; and - d) other facilities such as quarantine area, receiving areas, sorting areas, sanitary facilities, pest control stations, waste disposal areas, lighting, etc.